 15. Termination.
 If either Party (i) materially breaches its obligations hereunder, or (ii) shall be subject to a Bankruptcy Proceeding, then the other Party hereto, at its option, may terminate this Agreement by giving written notice thereof to the defaulting Party which notice shall state specifically the cause for termination.
 The defaulting Party shall have ten (10) days after receipt of such notice in which to remedy or remove the cause stated in such notice for terminating this Agreement.
 If, within such ten (10) day period, the defaulting party does so remedy or remove such cause, then such notice shall be deemed withdrawn and this Agreement shall continue in full force and effect.
 If the defaulting Party does not remedy or remove the cause within such ten (10) day period, then, at the option of the Party giving the notice, this Agreement shall terminate as of the expiration of such ten (10) day period.
-As part of any financial settlement between the Parties upon termination hereof as to amounts owed with respect to obligations under this Agreement, if the defaulting Party is the Seller, refund shall be made of the pro rata portion of any prepayment made pursuant to this Agreement relating to the period from the effective date of such termination through the expiration of this Agreement’s term.
+As part of any financial settlement between the Parties upon termination hereof as to amounts owed with respect to obligations under this Agreement, if the defaulting Party is the Seller, refund shall be made of the pro rata portion of any prepayment made pursuant to this Agreement relating to the period from the effective date of such termination through the expiration of this Agreement’s Term.
 Any termination of this Agreement pursuant to this Section shall be in addition to and without waiver of any remedy whether at law or in equity to which the Party not in default otherwise may be entitled for breach of this Agreement.
 "Bankruptcy Proceeding" means with respect to a Party, such Party (i) makes an assignment or any general arrangement for the benefit of creditors, (ii) files a petition or otherwise commences, authorizes or acquiesces in the commencement of a proceeding or cause of action under any bankruptcy or similar law for the protection of creditors, or has such petition filed against it and such petition is not withdrawn or dismissed for 30 days after such filing, (iii) otherwise becomes bankrupt or insolvent (however evidenced) or (iv) is unable to pay its debts as they fall due.

 16. Regulatory Jurisdiction.
 It is understood by the Parties that this Agreement and performance hereunder is subject to all present and future valid and applicable laws, orders, statutes, and regulations of courts or regulatory bodies (state or federal) having jurisdiction over the Parties and this Agreement.
-In case any one or more of the provisions contained in this Agreement shall for any reason be held to be invalid, illegal, or unenforceable in any respect, such invalidity, illegality, or unenforceability shall not affect any other provision of this Agreement, and this Agreement shall be construed as if such invalid, illegal, or unenforceable provision had never been included in the Agreement; except that if (i) the economic benefit of this Agreement to either Party is materially impaired by such action and (ii) the Parties are unable within forty-five (45) days of a written request for negotiations, despite good faith negotiations, to restore themselves to substantially the same economic position they occupied hereunder immediately prior to such court or agency action, then the adversely affected Party may terminate this Agreement, and refund shall be promptly made of the pro rata portion of any prepayment made pursuant to this Agreement relating to the period from the effective date of such termination through the expiration of this Agreement’s term.
+In case any one or more of the provisions contained in this Agreement shall for any reason be held to be invalid, illegal, or unenforceable in any respect, such invalidity, illegality, or unenforceability shall not affect any other provision of this Agreement, and this Agreement shall be construed as if such invalid, illegal, or unenforceable provision had never been included in the Agreement; except that if (i) the economic benefit of this Agreement to either Party is materially impaired by such action and (ii) the Parties are unable within seven (7) days of a written request for negotiations, despite good faith negotiations, to restore themselves to substantially the same economic position they occupied hereunder immediately prior to such court or agency action, then the adversely affected Party may terminate this Agreement, and refund shall be promptly made of the pro rata portion of any prepayment made pursuant to this Agreement relating to the period from the effective date of such termination through the expiration of this Agreement’s Term.